jhhung/Tailor/README.md

 http://www.jhhlab.tw/Tailor/index/mm10.tar.gz

 For other species with shorter genome, it should be easy to build on your machine.

+You can use command `lftp -c "pget -n 4 http://www.jhhlab.tw/Tailor/index/hg18.tar.gz"` for quickly download
 ```

 #### Speed test files for the publication